-Separation documents on LawOnline
+Divorce and separation documents on LawOnline

-This section outlines brief details of the documents that may have to be prepared in the course of a divorce application.
+This section outlines brief details of the documents that may have to be prepared in the course of a divorce or judicial separation application.
 Not every document listed here is required in every case, depending on whether or not the case is contested, and whether there are dependent children, property, pension adjustments etc.